This article is produced with scandiweb's eCommerce expertise

 • Which errors occur for the users?

 Want additional insights about improving conversions on mobile?
-Watch this webinar to gain insight into the different usability testing methods and ways to improve your mobile conversions.
+Watch this webinar to gain insight into the different usability testing methods, types of usability testing, and ways to improve your mobile conversions.

-Before we walk through different usability testing methods, let’s talk about recruiting users for the test.
+Before we walk through different website usability testing methods and types of usability testing, let’s talk about recruiting users for the test.
 Your target audience will be the core component of usability testing.
 But apart from yourself and your team, how do you find people for testing?

 Here are a few options you can try: